nathancatania/nathancatania.com/_posts/2018-02-19-unlocking-or-changing-the-super-password-for-junos-space-172r1.md

 mysql>
 {% endhighlight %}

-In Space 17.2R1, the same credentials do not work:
+In Space 17.2R1 (and above), the same credentials do not work:

 {% highlight shell %}
 [root@space-005056a51a72 ~]# mysql -u jboss -pnetscreenos build_db